Incremental Computation: What Is the Essence?

 Note, however, that higher-level languages allow easier and better analysis and transformations, and thus better incrementalization, enabling more drastic optimization by incrementalization discussed in Section~\ref{sec-opt}.

-The transformational approach was inspired by the use of systematic analysis and transformations in partial evaluation~\cite{Jon+93PE}, and made possible by focusing on the problem of incrementalization, not general program improvement using general unfold-fold transformations that require ``eureka''~\cite{Burstall:Darlington:77}.
+The transformational approach was inspired by the use of systematic analysis and transformations in partial evaluation~\cite{Jon+93PE}, and made possible by focusing on the problem of incrementalization as we defined, not general program improvement using general unfold-fold transformations that require ``eureka''~\cite{Burstall:Darlington:77}.

 We conclude the section by relating incrementalization to differentiation and furthermore to integration in calculus.